Mike Bundlie: Theatre

 Bundlie produced the first production of a Broadway Musical in Saudi Arabia in November 2019.
 The twenty-show run of Peter Pan featured over thirty cast members, the World Tour sets and was done in conjunction with Thomas McCoy and the legendary Cathy Rigby.

 As part of Broadway's comeback in 2021, Bundlie produced Candace Bushnell's critically acclaimed show "Is There Still Sex in the City" based on the best selling book of the same title.
 The show opened in November 2021 to glowing reviews.

+Bundlie was announced to be producing a new musical about Nikola Tesla for stage.
+The announcement came at the debut of the musical's Concept Cast album.